bsamot10/EuroleagueDataETL/README.md

 # EuroleagueProject
-A collection of tools for Euroleague data analysis
+A collection of Python tools for Euroleague data analysis.